kim-nguyenkhn/kitten-messenger/README.md

 # kitten-messenger
 Proof of concept for a Facebook Messenger bot.
+Forked off of https://github.com/fbsamples/messenger-platform-samples.

 ```
 <any_message> - Repeats back to you.